 - Knowledge Base, Virtual Tour, Customer Support.

 Summary: Readme was founded in 2014, and is headquartered in San Fransisco, California.
 Readme is a fully configurable collaborative documentation platform.
-It specifically focuses on dynamic API and software documentation.
+It specifically focuses on dynamic API and software documentation, especially for software developers.
 Users can interface with the API directly using the familiar Swagger design tool and OAS files.
 There is also a markdown editor and theme building support.

 It functions as a knowledge base for API and software docs.
 Users can write in their favourite API development tools, and copy real-world code directly into their docs.
 Versioning and change logs are available on each document.
 Readme has support for images, video and embedded content, along with custom CSS frameworks.